-Residency: In the fourth year, a student may apply to the Academic Council for permission to serve as a staff member in an approved local church.
+Residency: In the fourth year, a student may apply to the Academic Council for permission to serve as a staff member in an approved local church or to participate in the Grove City Church Internship Program.
 This program is intended to be an in-depth, actual ministry experience and is different from the Senior Ministry Integration, which deals primarily with issues of integration of theory and practice of ministry.